The Personal Data Protection Act and Its Practical Applications for HR Practitioners (including mandatory data breach notification, 1 February 2021)

 3. Collection of personal data by HR practitioners:

-- What constitutes to be consent given by job applicants.
+i) What constitutes to be consent given by applicants.

-- What constitutes to be deemed consent by job applicants.
+ii) What constitutes to be deemed consent by applicants.

-4. Under what circumstances where HR practitioners need not seek consent from job applicants:
+iii) Under what circumstances where you need not seek consent from applicants:

-- Investigation or proceedings conducted by HR practitioners and their bearing on employees.
+- Investigation or proceedings conducted by practitioners and their bearing on applicants.

-- Usage of personal data by HR practitioner for evaluative purposes.
+- Usage of personal data by the HR practitioner for evaluative purposes.

 - Document produced in the course of employment.

-- Under what circumstances must HR practitioners need to the disclosure of personal. data?
+vii) Under what circumstances must HR practitioners need to disclose personal data?

-- Accuracy of personal data furnished by HR practitioners.
+viii) Accuracy of personal data as required by HR practitioners.

-- Protection of personal data as required by HR practitioners.
+ix) Protection of personal data as required by practitioners.

 - Taking the role of a Data Protection Officer.